-Most of the young adult movies deal with the subject coming of age.
+Most young adult movies deal with the subject of coming of age.
 While a few like The Perks of Being Wall Flower and The Spectacular Now turn out to be great, most are not up to the mark.
-When filmmakers try to delve into other teens subjects, it is not easy to pull off either.
+When filmmakers try to delve into other teen subjects, it is not easy to pull off either.
 The major hurdle is how to make films about teenagers that can be anything other than romance or growing up.
 Can teenagers be treated as adults?
-Well, ‘Nerve’ answers that questions.
+Well, ‘Nerve’ answers that question.
 Yes, teenagers can be treated as adults and successfully so.

-The plot of ‘Nerve’ revolves around an online dare game, in which people give participants anonymous dares for money.
+The plot of ‘Nerve’ revolves around an online dare game in which people give participants anonymous dares for money.
 The participants compete with each other to win the grand prize as the dares get tougher and tougher.
 Vee, a high school senior, when she is pressured by friends to join the popular online game Nerve decides to sign up for one dare.
-What seems like a harmless fun, turns into a sinister game with increasingly dangerous acts.
+What seems like harmless fun turns into a sinister game with increasingly dangerous acts.
 Ultimately, the film ends in a high stake finale that shocks and surprises viewers.
-Now that we have summarized the film, let’s look into movies similar to Nerve that are our recommendations.
-You can stream some of these movies like Nerve on Netflix or Amazon Prime or Hulu.
+Now that we have summarized the film let’s look into movies similar to Nerve that are our recommendations.
+You can stream some of these movies like Nerve on Netflix or Amazon Prime, or Hulu.

 10. The Invitation